J.P. Crawford Preview, Player Props: Mariners vs. Rangers

 J.P.
-Crawford -- with a slugging percentage of .538 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners against the Texas Rangers, with Nathan Eovaldi on the hill, on September 29 at 10:10 PM ET.
+Crawford -- slugging .600 in his past 10 games -- will be in action for the Seattle Mariners versus the Texas Rangers September 30 at 7:15 PM ET.

-He strung together two hits (going 2-for-5 with two RBI) in his last appearance against the Rangers.
+He racked up four RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Rangers.

 Sportsbook Promo Codes